tylerlwang/SR-Inpainting/README.md

 We quantified the inpainting quality using our rate of correctness graph.

 ## How can I use the code?
+Run "main" in Matlab.
+It runs 3 different methods when using loopy belief propagation to combine 13 inpainted images: the paper's energy function called "original," our improved energy function called "improved," and our function plus a contour-based term called "contour."

-Put your input images in the "Datasets/Current" folder and rename them to "input.png" and "groundTruth.png". "input.png" gives information about the filling region in the absolute white color (255, 255, 255).
+The inputs are 2 images in the "Datasets/Current" folder: "groundTruth.png" and "input.png." "groundTruth.png" is an original image file, and "input.png" gives information about a filling region in the absolute white color (255, 255, 255).

-Run "main" in Matlab and the output will be found in "Datasets/Current."
+When "main" is run, a "rate of correctness" graph will be drawn automatically in Matlab.
+Output images will be stored in the "Datasets/Current" folder (same as input).
+13 images inpainted with the best-match-patch method will be saved as "orig1," ... "orig13," and 13 images inpainted with the top-k-patch method will be saved as "topk1," ... "topk13."
+The final combination results of these 13 images using the "original" method, the "improved" method, and the "contour" method will be saved as "output_orig.png," "output_improved," and "output_contour," respectively.

 ## What dependencies do I need?
 The code for loopy belief propagation was written in C++ and compiled with clang on macOS Sierra.
 The OpenCV3 library is needed if you are using Linux and want to recompile the files. "main_orig.cpp" generates "bp_orig", "main_improved.cpp" generates "bp_improved", and "main_contour.cpp" generates "bp_contour."